Home

 • Azimuth and elevation angles of the satellite relative to the tracking station.

-In addition to these instrument measurements, MicroCosm® will also accept as data, instantaneous Earth-fixed Cartesian or inertial Cartesian or Keplerian spacecraft ephemerides.
+In addition to these instrument measurements, MicroCosm® POD will also accept as data, instantaneous Earth-fixed Cartesian or inertial Cartesian or Keplerian spacecraft ephemerides.

 Data Processing

 The data recorded at tracking stations contains certain known systematic errors which can be removed and thus eliminated from the estimation process.
-The systematic error corrections performed by MicroCosm® are:
+The systematic error corrections performed by MicroCosm® POD are:

 • Conversion of all measurement times to ephemeris time (ET),